StrawbreeCake/mindustry-leaded/README.md

 Hello!
-You are on the page of our mod! here you will find:
+You are on the page of our mod!
+Due to abandonment by the original author (2019), I am trying some new things! here you will find:
 * .hjson files from mod
 * interesting sprites